 FAQ about microwaving apples:

 How long does it take you to peel an apple?
 How long does it take you to gather sugar, cinnamon, and cornstarch?
 Add two minutes to the answers to those questions, and that’s how long it takes.
 It’s less than 5 minutes for me.

 My favorite is the freezer-quality pint-size Ziplock freezer bags.
 If cooking in a plastic bag makes you nervous, see this article about the safety of such a practice.
 Unfortunately, pint-size bags can be challenging to find.

 Absolutely.
 The only difference is that you will have to wash the bowl instead of throwing it away like you would the plastic bag.
 It’s a small sacrifice for most people.
 Warning: Use a MICROWAVE-SAFE bowl, please.
 Don’t risk shattering Grandma’s favorite candy dish.

 Only one.
 That’s why I call it a snack.
 But it wouldn’t be hard to scale up.
 Remember that the more apples you use, the longer it will take to cook them in the microwave.

-They are fairly low in calories.
+They are relatively low in calories.
 If you count sugar as unhealthy, substitute something like Stevia, Swerve, or whatever you favor.
 Leave the sugar out if your apples are especially sweet on their own.
-This recipe is gluten-free as written.
+This recipe is gluten-free, as written.